-Model Baseline Population Distribution Variables

 Evaluation of Model Results and Analytics

 The distribution of the plausible difference in average trapped spiders should show a bias indicating an effect of SNH as compared to the control transect.
 A positive bias indicates a positive effect.
 The model results were evaluated by plotting the probability density against the difference in the average rate of trapped spiders (λ) for the two transects.
 (McElreath pg 316, Figure 10.8 (a))